 We all want our children to be as healthy as possible.
 When they were young, we took them for their regular check-ups, and we often continue to monitor and care for them when they are sick.
-When our child becomes a college student, one of the many things that she will need to learn is to manage is her own healthcare
+When our child becomes a college student, one of the many things that they will need to learn is to manage is their own healthcare

 Fortunately, we do not send our college students off to a healthcare vacuum.
 Virtually every college or university offers some form of healthcare for its students.

 College healthcare services have expanded from the earlier days of basic infirmary care for sick or injured students to a broader definition of health and wellness.
 Most current college health services cover the treatment, management and prevention of health conditions and emergencies by providing onsite medical and counseling services and general wellness programming.
 The college healthcare field has shown significant growth in mission, services and facilities, with the greatest growth in recent years being in the area of mental health services.

 Services provided by college healthcare centers vary by school, but many of the services are covered by the cost of tuition.
 There may be additional fees for some services.
 Basic college clinics are generally open daily and staffed by a combination of doctors, physician assistants, nurse practitioners, nurses and counselors.
 They provide services ranging from medical diagnoses, injections (such as flu shots, tetanus, allergy medication), contraceptives, writing prescriptions, laboratory tests, nutrition consults, mental health counseling, and general health education programming.
 Students often need to make an appointment – either by phone or online.
 (Be sure to make sure your student knows how to make an appointment with a health professional.)